-Finally, several lenders offer equipment dental practice loans, which can be used to purchase equipment like dental chairs, X-ray machines and computers.
-Because these loans are secured by the collateral of the equipment, they can be easier to qualify for.
+Finally, several lenders offer dental equipment financing, which can be used to purchase dental chairs, X-ray machines, computers and more.
+Because these loans are secured by the collateral of the purchased equipment, they can be easier to qualify for.

-3 considerations to make before applying for dental practice financing
+3 considerations before applying for dental practice financing

 Wondering if a dental practice loan would be right for you?
 Here’s what you need to think about first.

 Dental practice lenders are accustomed to new dentists having high debt-to-income ratios.
 But to limit their risk, they’re still going to want you to have good credit.
 And if you’ve taken out previous small business loans, they’ll want to see strong business credit as well.